mazumder-lab/elaan/README.md

 This is our implementation of End-to-End Learning Approach for Additive Models with interactions under sparsity as described in our manuscript.

-[Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions](http://arxiv.org/abs/2108.11328) by Shibal Ibrahim, Rahul Mazumder, Peter Radchenko, Emanuel Ben-David
+[Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions](http://arxiv.org/abs/2108.11328) by Shibal Ibrahim, Peter Radchenko, Emanuel Ben-David, Rahul Mazumder

 ## Installation
 We provide a conda environment file named "sparse-am-with-interactions.yml" for straightforward installation with Anaconda, which can be used to setup a sparse-am-with-interactions environment with the commands: